 We were neighbours in Peru; then I vistied her in San Francisco and Seattle.

 20. Getting lost can sometimes be a blessing in disguise

 I get lost all the time–even in my own hometown.
 Sometimes, though, losing the map and just allowing yourself to get lost can be a great thing.
 As long as you don’t find yourself lost in a bad neighborhood or otherwise dangerous situation, being lost can help you discover a place in a unique way that you just can’t do by following a map or a guidebook’s suggestions.
 You’ll stumble across tucked-away restaurants, funny street art, and scenes most people probably don’t see.
 You may even get to talk to some locals about non-travel stuff!

 21. Being able to read a map is crucial

 Despite smartphones and Google Maps and all that, being able to read an old-fashioned paper map is still a great skill to have.
 Why?
 What if you end up somewhere without internet access!
 Or travel without a smartphone.
-[Although in 2018, everyone has a smart phone]
+[I never take my smart phone out of the country]

 22. Hostels are a great invention